Melchor Ferrer Dalmau: Dictatorship, Republic and War

 It does not seem that Ferrer left Correo because of discrepancies with his king; quite to the contrary, in the movement plagued by defections and by some considered dead he remained among most loyal individuals and a bulwark against the Mellistas.
 His position was confirmed when at unspecified time in the 1920s Ferrer became secretario particular – sort of a personal secretary – to Don Jaime himself.
 None of the sources consulted clarifies whether he moved to Paris when performing the new job, yet his contributions kept appearing in numerous dailies and periodicals, including the French ones.
 Some scholars suggest he might have been involved in efforts to animate the Requeté organisation across Spain and that Ferrer might have also contributed to loose preparations to stage an eventually cancelled Carlist anti-primoderiverista coup in Seu d’Urgell in 1928; Ferrer himself points rather to his older brother Antonio.
-Another scholar claims that Ferrer remained the secretary of Don Jaime until the Carlist king passed away in late 1931.
+Another scholar claims that Ferrer remained the secretary of Don Jaime until the Carlist king died in late 1931.

-In late 1930 Ferrer assumed management of Diario Montañes, a conservative Santander daily strongly flavored with Traditionalism.
+In late 1930 Ferrer assumed management of Diario Montañés, a conservative Santander daily strongly flavored with Traditionalism.
 Circumstances of his appointment are not known; it is neither clear how it could have been reconciled with alleged work for Don Jaime.
 Ferrer's term in Santander lasted almost 5 years and seems rather successful, at least in terms of mobilizing support for the cause; during the Republican period the Cantabrian Carlism enjoyed its revival.
 Ferrer contributed also by attending various meetings, where he used to give lectures.
 In 1931 he published one of his few theoretical booklets and penned pieces to a Santanderine review Tradición.
 Apart from those discussing ideological threads, some were also his first incursions into the field of history, like piece on aristocratic titles conceded by Carlist monarchs or a summary of party's political leadership during the previous half a century.